Chris-Kramer/lang101_final_project/readme.md

 # Self-assigned Project – Game of Throne’s Social Network
 **Christoffer Kramer**
 **26-05-2021**
 This self-assigned project builds on two of my previous portfolio entries: assignment 4 and assignment 6.
 This project uses network analysis to investigate how the social network in the television series Game of Thrones is structured.
 I’m using the data set from Assignment 6 in this project.
-I’m investigating how the social network changes over seasons, and how different characters, houses, and regions related to each other.
+I’m investigating how the social network changes over seasons, and how different characters, houses, and regions relate to each other.
 These results are then plotted according to their centralities (eigenvector, betweenness, and degree).
 I’m focusing the social network on, who is speaking about whom.

 ## Methods
 I’m using SpaCy’s named entity recognition to get the named characters on each line in the script and rule-based entity recognition (regexes) to find the speaker.
 Each character is then added as nodeB together with the speaker, who is nodeA, to an edgelist.
 This ensures that I’m getting a directed Graph where each edge only connects the speaker and the character that is being spoken about.
 The relationship between nodes is represented with an arrow leading from the speaker to the characters they are speaking about.